Saroya Natural - Personalized skincare inspired by Ayurveda, proven by science.

 The current practice for treating acne combines multiple methods and ingredients in the hope that one or more of them will address the patient's particular acne.

-The major drawbacks of such an approach are side effects of using too many products, bacterial resistance to antibiotics rendering them ineffective, and expense involved in buying multiple products.
+The major drawback of such an approach is side effects of using too many products, bacterial resistance to antibiotics rendering them ineffective, and expense involved in buying multiple products.

 Ayurveda and acne

 Given how ancient Ayurveda is, it is quite remarkable how many of the modern acne pathways it covers.
-Below is a table tha summarizes the Ayurvedic treatment modalities:
+Below are various causes of acne that are addressed in Ayurveda:

-Certain activities such as excessive sun bathing, excess or too little sleep, and fasting can trigger acne
+• Certain activities: excessive sun bathing, excess or too little sleep, and fasting can trigger acne

 Unfortunately, from my study, Ayurveda does not delve much into female hormonal issues in general.
 So this is a topic that I need to spend more time researching.